Platform Centers & Hubs

 Personalized Health Data Analysis Hub

-The Personalized Health Data Analysis Hub is a joint-venture between the two SFAs PHRT and SDSC, currently being launched, to support data science in the field of omics data analyses.
-It supports in particular the integration and analysis of data produced by SMOC and will enhance the understanding of multimodal data analysis.
+The Personalized Health Data Analysis Hub was established as a joint initiative of the two Strategic Focus Areas (SFAs) PHRT and the Swiss Data Science Center (SDSC).
+The hub was created to support data science in the field of omics data analysis, particularly the integration and analysis of data generated by the Swiss Multi-Omics Center (SMOC).
+Its work contributes to improving the understanding and analysis of complex multimodal datasets.

 Impact for patients and medicine

-- Integration of clinical data with –omics data provides further conclusions.
+- Integration of clinical data with omics data enables deeper understanding of disease mechanisms.

 Impact for research and development